lucasmalara/internship/README.md

 }
 ```

-> Note that it is still possible to force _API_ returning an error response.
+> Note that it is still possible to force the API to return an error response.

 ### Dependencies